RoboSDK/Flow/README.md

 maximum flow in a network and thereby minimizing latency in the system (and probably increase throughput).
 This is meant to be used for closed feedback systems.

-<a name="1-1-operations"></a>
+<a name="1-1-functions"></a>
-### Operations
+### Functions
-Each node in this graph represents an operation, and the specific type of operation is defined by the dependencies it has.
+Each node in this graph represents an function, and the specific type of function is defined by the dependencies it has.

-1. *Spinner* - A spinner is an operation with no dependencies and nothing depends on it. it's a closed system.
+1. *Spinner* - A spinner is an function with no dependencies and nothing depends on it. it's a closed system.
     - Notation:  `()`
-    - Example: In C++ this is a `void()` function, or any other process that
+    - Example: In C++ this is a `()->void` function, or any other process that

-2. *Producer* - A producer is an operation with no dependencies and some other operation must depend on it.
+2. *Producer* - A producer is an function with no dependencies and some other function must depend on it.
     - Notation:  `()->R`
-    - Example: In C++ this is a `R()` function, or any other process that emulates the behavior
+    - Example: In C++ this is a `()->R` function, or any other process that emulates the behavior

-3. *Consumer* - A receiver is an operation with at least one dependency and nothing depends on it.
+3. *Consumer* - A receiver is an function with at least one dependency and nothing depends on it.
     - Notation:  `(A)`
-    - Example: In C++ this is a `void(auto&&... args)` function, or any other process that emulates the behavior
+    - Example: In C++ this is a `(A&&... a)->void` function, or any other process that emulates the behavior

-3. *Transformer* - A transformer is an operation with at least one dependency and at least one operation depends on it.
+3. *Transformer* - A transformer is an function with at least one dependency and at least one function depends on it.
-    - Notation:  `R(A)`
+    - Notation:  `(A)->R`
-    - Example: In C++ this is a `auto(auto&&... args)` function, or any other process that emulates the behavior
+    - Example: In C++ this is a `(A&&... a)->R` function, or any other process that emulates the behavior

-The flow network is composed of these 4 types of functions, and any operations where the dependencies are not satisfied is an invalid network.
+The flow network is composed of these 4 types of functions, and any functions where the dependencies are not satisfied is an invalid network.

 <a name="1-2-communication"></a>
 ### Communication
-Each of these operations are connected to each other through a `multi_channel`.
+Each of these functions are connected to each other through a `multi_channel`.
 Each multi_channel needs to have at least one producer and one receiver on the other end.
 A transformer doubles as a producer and receiver, so a path through the network may look something like this